HumanAssisted/OAICLI/README.md

 # OAICLI 🕶️
-A Command Line Interface to Open AI (pronounced Oakley (IPA oʊk.li), like the sunglasses)
+**A Command Line Interface to Open AI**
+_(pronounced Oakley (IPA oʊk.li), like the sunglasses)_

-Designed to take advantage of features launched on OpenAI Dev Day, November 2023.
+---

-OAICLI is designed to help developers easily create and use agents.
+OAICLI is designed to help developers easily test, create, and use assistants, launched on OpenAI Dev Day, November 2023.

+Threads, messages, and message runs are abstracted, so the user experience is seamless.
+If runs reach a time limit.

-If you want an interface, you can use the friendly [https://platform.openai.com/playground](https://platform.openai.com/playground).
+I built this for myself.
+If you want a complete implementation of what Assistants are capable of, you can use the friendly [https://platform.openai.com/playground](https://platform.openai.com/playground).

 ## installation

 `pip install oaicli`

-It will look for a `.env` file with
+Next, creat an `.env` file with

     OPENAI_API_KEY  = "[your key]"
     OPEN_AI_MODEL_TYPE = "gpt-4-1106-preview"
+    OPEN_AI_VISION_MODEL_TYPE = "gpt-4-1106-vision-preview"

-On first run, `oaicli` installs a directory in the project location you installed into
+On first run, `oaicli` installs a directory in the project location

-    /oaicli
-           /agents (agent names-> ids, prompts)
+    /oaicli/agent/agents.yaml (agent names-> ids)
-           /threads (threads names->ids, messages)
-           /files (pdf and text files)
+    /oaicli/agent/[agent id]/instructions.yaml
+    /oaicli/threads/threads.yaml (thread names-> ids)
+    /oaicli/threads/[thread id]/[message id].txt
+    /oaicli/files/[file id]/[filename]

+The above directory structure should let you check in your work to your code repository and track changes.

+Agents and threads are given names to make it easier Files can be added to conversation.

 ## Commands

 oaicli -h | --help for help

-v0.1

 Threads are stored in append only textfiles.

+ - oicli start - allows you to start up, choose a thread by name

+## Roadmap

+### v0.2

+ - oaicli thread.list [agent] lists current threads
+ - oaicli thread.join [agent] [thread choice from thread.list]
+ - oaicli thread.new [agent] [thread title] - stored locally matched to thread id

+Maintanence functions

  - oaicli agent.list - list agents
  - oaicli agent.create [agent name] - create a new agent